 MATHIEU LEHANNEUR: A SCIENTIFIC APPROACH TO DESIGN

-His international and innovative appeal have made him the perfect recipient for the ‘Grand Prix’ for creativity, awarded by the City of Paris, and the ‘Best Invention Award‘ by US magazine Popular Science for ‘Andrea’.
-Ranked among the 100 World top designers and influencers by Wallpaper!
+Therefore, his international and innovative appeal has made him the perfect recipient for the ‘Grand Prix’ for creativity.
+Awarded by the City of Paris, and the ‘Best Invention Award‘ by US magazine Popular Science for ‘Andrea’.
+Additionally, Mathieu Lehanneur was ranked among the 100 World top designers and influencers by Wallpaper!

-Having established various collaborations with several brands during the years – Nike, Veuve Clicquot, Audemars Piguet, Poltrona Frau, Pullman Hotels, Cartier, Air France, Schneider Electric, JCDecaux, Becton Dickinson and Sony – since 2015 Mathieu Lehanneurhas been the Chief Designer of Huawei.
+Having established various collaborations with several brands during the years – Nike, Veuve Clicquot, Audemars Piguet, Poltrona Frau, Pullman Hotels, Cartier, Air France, Schneider Electric, JCDecaux, Becton Dickinson and Sony – since 2015 Mathieu Lehanneur has been the Chief Designer of Huawei.

 Most of the designer’s works – inspired by the technological possibilities of scientific progress.
 Showcased in the most renowned museums in the world, such as MoMA-NY and MoMA San Francisco.
 And well known the Pompidou Centre and the Museum of Decorative Arts, Paris.
 Therefore, the last projects – the Particle Horizon exhibition presented at the 2019-edition of Design Parade Hyères.
 The astrophysical references from the collection’s name bring the human awareness of living in a bigger universe in which micro and macro elements merge together to create life.